alx-mp4/gradle-plugin-template/README.md

 ## Usage
 While the project may be compatible with other Integrated Development Environments (IDEs), it is highly recommended to use IntelliJ IDEA by JetBrains for optimal performance.

+**JDK 8 Required**: This project is built upon JDK 8.
+Ensure that your development environment is set up with JDK 8 or a compatible version.

 > [!NOTE]
 > 1. Update `src/main/resources/plugin.yml` with your plugin details.
 > 2. Update `settings.gradle` with your plugin name.
+> 3. Update/Remove `.github/FUNDING.yml`.

 ### How To Clone
 1. **Via VCS**: